 Most of my time is spent on Human-Computer Interaction (HCI) research.
 I am particularly focused on the design and evaluation of novel systems that support creativity, learning, collaboration, and information sharing.
-Look at my publications for more details.
+See publications for more.

 I am also module convenor for G64ICP: Introduction to Computer Programming and G64IPD: Introduction to Computer Programming and Development.